gear-foundation/gear-wiki/docs/examples/escrow.md

 ## Introduction

 This article explains at a superficial level the purpose and logic of this smart contract.
-The source code of the smart contract example is available on [GitHub](https://github.com/gear-foundation/dapps-escrow).
+The source code of the smart contract example is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/escrow).

 ## Logic

 * Any user can create an escrow wallet as a buyer or seller.
-* A buyer can make a deposit or confirm a deal and close a wallet.
+* A buyer can make a deposit or confirm a deal and close the wallet.
 * A seller can refund tokens from a paid wallet to a buyer.
-* Both buyer and seller can cancel a deal and close an unpaid wallet.
+* Both the buyer and the seller can cancel a deal and close an unpaid wallet.

-One escrow wallet contains info about a `buyer`, a `seller`, wallet `state` and an `amount` of tokens that this wallet can store:
+An escrow wallet contains information about a `buyer`, a `seller`, the wallet `state`, and the `amount` of tokens that this wallet can store:

 ```rust
 pub struct Wallet {